ARM-software/psa-api/design/rfc-01-fwu-suit/rfc-01.rst

 *  1: The process is started by transferring the SUIT envelope as a firmware image using a component identifier allocated to the SUIT envelope component.

 *  6: The call to ``psa_fwu_finish()`` behaves differently when processing a SUIT envelope.
 On a successful transfer, the call will return a new response code, ``PSA_FWU_PROCESSING_REQUIRED``, to indicate that the component requires processing.
-At this point the envelope component will be in a new ``PSA_FWU_PROCESSING`` state, instead of the typical ``PSA_FWU_CANDIDATE`` state.
+At this point the envelope component will be in a new ``PSA_FWU_FETCHING`` state, instead of the typical ``PSA_FWU_CANDIDATE`` state.

 *  7: If processing is required, the Update client then calls ``psa_fwu_process()`` to begin manifest processing.
 At this point the Update service will do the following:

    * Verify and authenticate the manifest.
    * Process the Update command sequences: system validation, dependency resolution, payload fetch, payload verification.

 *  8: If a payload is required that is detached from the Envelope, the call to ``psa_fwu_process()`` returns with a new status code, ``PSA_FWU_PAYLOAD_REQUIRED``.
-The call to ``psa_fwu_process()`` includes an output parameter, which the service uses to provide the details of the payload to be transferred, including a component identifier (for use with ``psa_fwu_start()`` etc), and a URI for the payload.
+The call to ``psa_fwu_process()`` includes an output parameter, which the service uses to provide the details of the payload to be transferred, including a component identifier for the payload (for use with ``psa_fwu_start()`` etc), and a URI for the payload.

-   The Update service might also have information about the size and digest of the payload to be fetched.
-These could be optionally be provided with the payload URI: are there benefits in using this information to eliminate or detect incorrect or malicious transfers prior to transfer to the Update service?
+   *The Update service might also have information about the size and digest of the payload to be fetched.
+These could be optionally be provided with the payload URI: are there benefits in using this information to eliminate or detect incorrect or malicious transfers prior to transfer to the Update service?*

-   If there is no payload to transfer, the sequence continues at step 21.
+   When there is no payload to transfer, the sequence continues at step 21.

 *  9: The Update client must now fetch the payload, using the URI to locate it, and transfer it to the Update service using the standard ``psa_fwu_start()``, ``psa_fwu_write()`` and ``psa_fwu_finish()`` calls, providing the component identifier returned in the payload information.

-*  19: When ``psa_fwu_finish()`` is called, the payload component enters CANDIDATE state: the normal behavior for components when ``psa_fwu_finish()`` is called.
+*  19: When ``psa_fwu_finish()`` returns successfully, the payload component status can no longer be queried by the Update client.

 *  20: As the Update client is in the middle of processing an envelope component, it calls ``psa_fwu_process()`` once more.
 The Update service resumes the SUIT manifest processing from where it halted when fetching the payload.
 If another payload is required, then ``PSA_FWU_PAYLOAD_REQUIRED`` is returned from the call to ``psa_fwu_process()``, and processing continues from step 8 above.